Skip to main content

 2. How We Use Cookies

-We use only the cookies necessary to run the website and, with your consent, a small number of analytics and advertising-measurement cookies that help us understand how visitors found us and which pages are useful.
+We use the cookies necessary to run the website plus a small number of analytics and advertising-measurement cookies that help us understand how visitors found us and which pages are useful.
 We do not sell your personal information.

 3. Categories of Cookies We Use